 - 14. Phillip Schaff, History of the Christian Church, Vol. 3, (Hendrickson Publishing, 1907) Chapter 7, Section 82

-- 15. A reference to this is preserved by Origen in Commentary on John, Chapter 2
+- 15. A reference to this is preserved by Origen in his Commentary on John, Chapter 2